Terms & Conditions For Mobiles

 ICE TELECOMMUNICATIONS LTD – Mobile Services Terms and Conditions

-The Customer's attention is particularly drawn to the provisions of clauses 2, (Basis of Contract), 12 (Limitation of liability) and 13 (Termination).
+The Customer's attention is particularly drawn to the provisions of clauses 2, (Basis of Contract), 8 (Charges) 12 (Limitation of liability), 13 (Termination) and 14 (Consequences of Termination).

 Account: the Customer’s account for the provision of Services and/or Mobile Equipment under the Contract, set up by Ice which may or may not have a specific account number.